-Figure 36.
+Figure 37.
 Rinse the sample from the sieve into the open container with the 500 mL wash bottle.

 - 12. Open the sample jar and carefully rinse (using the 500 mL wash bottle) sample from the sieve into the sample jar.
-You can also use your fingers to move the sample from the sieve into the sample jar. - a.
+You can also use your fingers or a clean funnel to move the sample from the sieve into the sample jar. - a.
 Use as little water as possible.
 The more water used, the more ETOH is needed.
-Be sure to rinse sieve and fingers into the sample jar to thoroughly remove all material. - b.
+Be sure to rinse sieve and fingers into the sample jar to thoroughly remove all material.
+You may also use an ETOH squirt bottle to rinse sample into the jar, be sure to label any ETOH bottle used clearly. - b.
 If there is too much rinse-water, you may re-sieve sample by dumping contents of sample jar back into the sieve, and repeating Steps 11-12. - 13.
 If sample is too large for one sample jar, you may use multiple jars.
 Each jar must be properly labeled with site and date information, as well as "Sample 1 of 2" or "Sample 2 of 2".

 - a.
 Use a Type I barcode label on sample jar 1 and band or tape the two jars together, or place both containers in one zip-top bag.
 The external lab will re-combine both into one sample. - 14.
 Check sieve for clinging insects that may not have been washed into the sample jar. - 15.
 Carefully add preservative.
 Preserving immediately prevents predation and damage to insects in the samples. - a.
 Wear latex gloves when preserving samples if your domain's chemical hygiene plans calls for it.
 Always wear eye protection (e.g., sunglasses). - b.
-Preserve samples in a well-ventilated location (e.g., outdoors). - c.
+Preserve samples in a well-ventilated location (e.g., outdoors).

+- c.
 Add enough ethanol preservative to the sample to preserve in a 1:1 sample material: preservative ratio (sample material includes water in the jar).
 Ideal preservation is 70% ethanol, but using 1:1 as an eyeball estimate is usually a good start for the field preservation. - 16.
 Record data in the mobile app. - a.
-Scan the barcode label with the tablet or hand-held scanner (Figure 37). - b.
+Scan the barcode label with the tablet or hand-held scanner (Figure 38). - b.
 Record all relevant metadata for each sample in the mobile app. - c.
 Ensure that the human-readable sample ID matches the sample ID generated by the mobile app.

-Figure 37.
+Figure 38.
 Barcode label scanning.